The 5 problems with modern calisthenics. Not so much about bodyweight training itself but how modern calisthenics is done and what is left undone.

 This article is mostly directed towards what is thought as "calisthenics" at the moment: urban gymnastics, bar workout, street workout and even "bodyweight movement".

 Let's call these "modern calisthenics" for the purpose of this article.
-This is NOT how we do bodyweight training - this is how everyone else is doing it.
+This is NOT how we do bodyweight training - this is how bodyweight training is done in the modern calisthenics.

 This modern calisthenics movement started over 10 years ago when Hannibal the king and many others started uploading different street workout videos to YouTube.
 Obviously it had been around for a longer time but only now it started to get big.